OolonColoophid/hugo-coder/README.md

 ![](https://github.com/luizdepra/hugo-coder/blob/master/images/screenshot.png)

+Modified only slightly by me to add a little colour.
+Many thanks to the original authors.

 ## Quick Start

 1. Add the repository into your Hugo Project repository as a submodule, `git submodule add https://github.com/luizdepra/hugo-coder.git themes/hugo-coder`.